 Search for Windows Security in the Search box and click on it to launch it.

 Click on Virus & threat protection > Manage settings > Add or remove exclusions.

 In the next screen, click on Add an exclusion > Folder.
 The list will include File, Folder, File Type, and Process.

 In the next window, click on “+Add and exclusion”, select a folder, and click OK to include it in the Exclusions list.

 To remove it, click on the ‘down’ arrow button, and then click on the Remove button.

 Do note that if you are only want to ignore a few file types, it is best to configure the antivirus to ignore files with a specific extension.
 That way it will ignore all of them no matter their location.

 When you select a folder, all the subfolders will be excluded as well.
 So be sure to understand what you are doing.

-Once you do that, I will also suggest protecting the folder using Controlled Folder Access.
-Since the file is not monitored for threat, the controlled folder access will make sure an external program does not modify it.
+Once you do that, I suggest protecting the folder using Controlled Folder Access.
+Since the file is not monitored for threats, the controlled folder access will ensure an external program does not modify it.
 That way, your folder will always be secure.